i-dream-of-ai/next-stripe-helper/README.md

 # next-stripe-helper

-A utility module to simplify Stripe checkout session interactions in a Next.js environment.

-## Introduction
 `next-stripe-helper` is a module designed to simplify the integration of Stripe's functionality into Next.js applications.
 Whether you're looking to process payments, manage customers, or handle subscriptions, this utility aims to streamline those interactions.
 This utility is perfect for developers building e-commerce platforms, subscription-based services, or any other application that requires payment functionalities within the Next.js ecosystem.

 ## Installation